arif-desu/Lyra/README.md

 ![](images/lyrabanner.png)

 Lyra is an alternative SDK for CDAC's VEGA series of micro-controllers, encompassing its development, documentation, and resources for a seamless experience.
-The name is inspired by the constellation hosting one of the brightest night stars - Vega.

 The focus of the project is providing a simple UX to program the micro-controller.

 ### **DISCLAIMER**
 The project is NOT affiliated to or endorsed by CDAC (Centre for Developemnet of Advanced Computing).
 This is an independent project with original works.

+---

 Differences compared to CDAC's official SDK :
 - Works on all leading computer architectures and distributions.
-- Simple programming interface with ST style APIs and interrupt handler routines.
+- Simple programming interface with ST style APIs and interrupt callback routines.
 - Uses the newlib standard C library.

 ## Getting Started